simukti/sqldb-logger/README.md

 }
 ```

-There are 4 included basic implementation that uses well known JSON structured logger for quickstart:
+There are 4 included basic implementation that uses well-known JSON structured logger for quickstart:

 - [Zerolog adapter](logadapter/zerologadapter): Using [rs/zerolog](https://github.com/rs/zerolog) as its logger.
 - [Onelog adapter](logadapter/onelogadapter): Using [francoispqt/onelog](https://github.com/francoispqt/onelog) as its logger.